leweymelchor/TR-808/README.md

 - added time signature view
 - added + and - options to adjust the number of beats in your loop

+- created mute toggle for each instrument
+- updated colors based on instrument toggle if muted channel is gray if active channel is green
+- passed new variable to draw grid function to help with toggleing colors
+- implemented instrument mute toggle logic in run while loop

 ## Created By:
 |Name|Email|GitHub|